FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/packing/motor-kit.md

 # Step 2: Pack the motors

-Pack the four **NEMA 17 stepper motors with rotary encoders** into the box.
+Pack the four [[motors]] into the box.
 The FarmBot logos should be facing down, into the box.
 Then close the lid.

 {% include gallery.html images="
 ![pack the motors](_images/motor_kit_pack_motors_1.png)